crate/cratedb-toolkit/doc/io/data-warehouse/index.md

 # Data warehouses

 :::{div} sd-text-muted
-Import and export data into/from data warehouses.
+Import and export data into/from data warehouses (DWH).
 :::

 Data warehouses are strong but expensive.